-A Drupal Module developed by a third-party is available here: https://www.drupal.org/project/hotjar.
+A Drupal Module for Hotjar has been developed by a third-party.

-Having installed the module, go to Admin/Config/System/Hotjar page and fill in the Hotjar ID field.
-This is your Hotjar Site ID.
+Go to Admin/Config/System/Hotjar page and fill in the Hotjar ID field.

-To get your ID, look at the URL of your browser whilst you're logged into Hotjar: http://insights.hotjar.com/sites/**[SITE_ID]**/dashboard.
+To get your ID, look at the URL of your browser while logged into Hotjar: http://insights.hotjar.com/sites/**[SITE_ID]**/dashboard.

 Choose where you want Hotjar to load.